 One of the inputs to the Black-Scholes option pricing model is the fair value of the Company's common shares.
 Prior to the closing of its business combination with MAAC, as a privately held company, the Company estimated the fair value of the shares of common stock underlying its share-based awards on each grant date.
 Given the absence of a public trading market, and in accordance with the American Institute of Certified Public Accountants' Practice Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation, the Company exercised reasonable judgment and considered numerous objective and subjective factors to determine its best estimate of the fair value of its common shares.
-The estimation of the fair value of the common shares considered factors including the following: the prices of the Company's common shares sold to investors in arm's length transactions; the estimated present value of the Company's forecasted operating performance; the illiquid nature of the Company's common shares; industry information such as market size and growth; market capitalization of comparable companies and the estimated value of transactions such companies have engaged in; and macroeconomic conditions.
+The estimation of the fair value of the common shares considered factors including the following: the prices of the Company's common shares sold to investors in arm's length transactions; the estimated present value of the Company's future cash flows; the Company's business, financial condition and results of operations; the Company's forecasted operating performance; the illiquid nature of the Company's common shares; industry information such as market size and growth; market capitalization of companies and the estimated value of transactions such companies have engaged in; and macroeconomic conditions.